0000F8/slurper/README.md

 Slurper is a set of components that work to orchestrate the collection and parsing of unstructured web data and other media to be ETL'd for use in embeddings/vectors for LLM processing.

+## Requirements

+Right now we rely heavily on LangChain but that may change as the modularized nature of the architecture allows us to choose optimized elements that produce more accurate outcomes.

 ## Components

 ### Slurper-react